nick8592/Monte-Carlo-Algorithm/README.md

 ## Code Explain
 ### Implement MC-Epsilon Greedy - Monte_Carlo_Algorithm.py
-The main difference between class `MC_Exploring_Start` and class `MC_Epsilon_Greedy` in my code is function `policy` part.
+The main difference between class `MC_Exploring_Start` and class `MC_Epsilon_Greedy` in my code is function `iter` part.

-After we get the `valid_actions` list for the current state coordinate, I added an `if...else...` statement and parameter `EPSILON` to implement Epsilon Greedy concept.
+After we use `generate_inital_state` and have the current state coordinate, I added an `if...else...` statement and parameter `EPSILON` to implement Epsilon Greedy concept.
 Parameter `EPSILON` defined as 0.1.
 By using `random()` function to generate a float number between 0 and 1, for example let’s call it `rand_num`.
  - If `rand_num` is **bigger** than the `EPSILON`,
-then choose the action which had maximum value in this state.
+then remain with current action.
  - If `rand_num` is **smaller** than the `EPSILON`,
-randomly choose an action from `valid_actions`.
+use `generate_random_action` randomly choose an action.

 And the final optimal policy also shown as below.